Start Here

 Each article concludes with The Understory, a collective area to share works-in-progress.
 The messy middle.
 What you’re making before it’s ready.

-My book Deep Freewriting offers a method for sustained creative work—the principles behind writing for hours at a time, how to build momentum, and what happens when you push past the surface.
+My book Deep Freewriting offers a method for sustained creative work—the principles behind writing for hours at a time.

-Spend 20 minutes writing from direct observation.
+Try this: Spend five minutes writing from direct observation.
 Describe everything in the room you’re in right now—textures, light, sounds, the quality of air, how you feel.
 See what your attention reveals when you give it the directive to linger.
 Then come back again and do the same exercise tomorrow.
 See how things deepen.

 What you’re joining